viam-modules/frame-calibration/README.md

 This model is used to determine the frame of a camera mounted on an arm to be consumed by the frame system.

+### Usage

+To use this model, take the following steps:

+1. Configure a posetracker component to use for calibration.
+The recommended module is the [apriltag module](https://app.viam.com/module/luddite/apriltag).
+2. Print out an apriltag family to use with calibration.
+Other kinds of posetrackers may use a different object for tracking.
+The [frame calibration github repo](https://github.com/viam-modules/frame-calibration) has an example apriltag family to use.
+3. Configure the `camera-on-arm` model with an arm and pose tracker, along with any other optional settings that you want to include.
+4. Move the arm into a position where the camera can see all of the expected poses.
+You can use the `checkTags`DoCommand to see the number of visible tags.
+5. Use the `saveCalibrationPosition` DoCommand to add this position to your config.
+6. Repeat steps 4 and 5 until you have 6-8 different arm positions.
+Try to select positions that cover different viewpoints while still having a straightforward motion plan.
+7. use the `runCalibration` DoCommand to start calibration.
+Have this calibration multiple times to try getting a better result.
+Also make sure the numbers make sense!
+8. Copy the calibration result into your camera's frame config.
+9. (Optional) Use the `saveCalibration` DoCommand to save the calibration guess.
+This will add the calibration result to the `camera-on-arm` config, which will be used for future calibrations.

 ### Configuration

 The following attribute template can be used to configure this model: